7 Signs of Self Abandonment (And What To Do About It)

 Here’s A Strategy That Works

-When you’re busy prioritizing other people’s needs, wants, and expectations, you stop being present with yourself and lose sight of your own desires.
+When you’re busy prioritizing other people’s needs, wants, and expectations, you lose touch with your inner world.

 Related: How To Love Yourself When You Grew Up Feeling Unwanted

-Being present is about staying connected to yourself in the moment you’re in, without judging it or feeling pressure to fix anything.
+Being present is about staying connected to yourself in the moment, without judging it or feeling pressure to fix anything.

 Here’s what that looks like: